 Ricardo, despite his name, is very English indeed, as prim and particular a personage as one could hope to meet.
 He’s also an incurable gossip, and is endlessly fascinated by behaviour that he would profess to deplore: ‘Mr Ricardo was one of those seemly people who from time to time looked in at the Lido in order that they might preach sermons about its vulgarities with a sound and thorough knowledge.’

-Eminently civilized, he is fond of France, largely because of his enthusiasm for great wine.
-In his opinion, ‘A gentleman must have the great vintage years and the seven growths tabled in their order upon his mind as legibly as Calais was tabled on the heart of the Tudor Queen.’
+Eminently civilized, he is fond of France, largely because of his enthusiasm for good wine.
+In his opinion: ‘A gentleman must have the great vintage years and the seven growths tabled in their order upon his mind as legibly as Calais was tabled on the heart of the Tudor Queen.’

-Some of the other attributes of an English gentleman, however, are not always so easily apparent: ‘He shot so deplorably that his presence on a grouse-moor invariably provoked ridicule and sometimes, if his host wanted a big bag, contumely and indignation.’
+Some of the other attributes of an English gentleman, however, are not always so easily apparent in Ricardo: ‘He shot so deplorably that his presence on a grouse-moor invariably provoked ridicule and sometimes, if his host wanted a big bag, contumely and indignation.’